BensonBen/solid-octo-couscous/apps/deployment/readme.md

 # Notes on deploying all things Solid Octo Couscous 🦖 🧦

-- First and foremost there are a number of environment variables that REX-API uses when loaded up that will need to be set.
+##   Set Environment variables in a file `.env`
-- *note* these variables will need to be discoverable by the node process once it's loaded up by `PM2`.
+-   _note_ these variables will need to be discoverable by the node process once it's loaded up by `PM2`.

 | Name                       | Value                        |
 | -------------------------- | ---------------------------- |
 | AUTH_API_APP_NAME          | REX-API                      |